andymeneely/project-timber-wolf/rules/RULES.md

 **Need the tools for the job.** You will need a special subaction to unlock a safe, called **crack** 🧩.
 The 🧩 is only found on Item cards, for example, _Safecracking Tools_ or _Plasma Torch_.
 You must be on the tile with the safe to use 🧩.
 Any character may 🧩.

 **Some safes are harder than others**.
 The scenario description will tell you how many 🧩 you need to unlock the safe.
 Each 🧩 is cumulative, even across rounds.
-Use a leftover planning token to mark your progress.
+Use leftover planning tokens on your character to mark your progress.
 When the safe is unlocked, replace the chit with its contents.